Suggested links

 • Naltrexone: Prevents fentanyl from attaching to opioid receptors, thus blocking its effects

 Sometimes, healthcare providers may also prescribe Narcan (naloxone) if there is concern about relapse.
-Narcan can reverse an opioid overdose quickly, allowing enough time for more serious medical intervention.
+Narcan can reverse an opioid or fentanyl overdose quickly, allowing enough time for more serious medical intervention.

-Fentanyl withdrawal often leads to symptoms that cause potentially dangerous dehydration, like sweating and diarrhea.
+During the fentanyl withdrawal process, the person in recovery may experience potentially dangerous dehydration, like sweating and diarrhea.
 Fentanyl addicts also tend to have calcium and magnesium deficiencies.

 Patients can avoid dehydration and combat body aches and muscle pain by administering IV fluids and taking certain supplements.